hithismani/hithismani/README.md

 - I can be your resident entrepreneur, working with you to solve any challenge you're experiencing.
 - I can help you find out ways to automate the tasks you didn't know needed automation.
 - I can help you adopt the best ~~agile strategies for your product~~ cat/dog for your mental health. _(Just kidding, I can help you with both)_
-- Opening your perspective on how having women in tech/positions of power can actually help you and the overall ecosystem.
+- Opening your perspective on how having womxn (and intersectional representation) in tech/positions of power can actually help you and the overall ecosystem.

 #### Open Source Projects That Have Caught My Eye: 👀
 - [n8n.io](https://n8n.io/): Doing to task automation, what [Mautic](https://www.mautic.org/) has done to email marketing.